-For the year ended December 31, 2020, net cash used in investing activities was \$ million, an increase of \$ million compared to net cash used in investing activities of \$10.240 million for the year ended December 31, 2019.
-The increase primarily relates to .
+For the year ended December 31, 2020, net cash used in investing activities was \$16.4 million, an increase of \$6.1 million compared to net cash used in investing activities of \$10.2 million for the year ended December 31, 2019.
+The increase primarily relates to incremental capital expenditures related to information technology and infrastructure projects.